Return to home

 Frequently asked questions

 If you still have questions on the process after an offer is accepted on a house, take a look at our FAQs below.
-But also, the conveyancers at Eden are on hand to answer your questions throughout the process.
+Also, the conveyancers at Eden are on hand to answer your questions throughout the process.

 How long does it take from an offer being accepted on a house to moving in?